RaphaeleL/CryptoForecast/README.md

 - `--folds`: Number of Folds for the KFold (default: 5).
 - `--prediction`: Number of days to predict.
 Use -1 for full test data prediction (default: -1).
 - `--retrain`: (Re-) Train the Ticker.
-- `--num_agents`: Defines the Number of Agents, the default Value is the Number of Cores.
-- `--agents`: Use `--num_agents` Threads, retrain the Model parallel and Predict the Future.
 - `--debug`: Predict the History with Weights and see how the Model is working.
+- `--auto`: Use all Available Tickers (for those with a Weight File) and Predict the Future for them.

 ## Model Architecture